 5. Acceptance leads to happiness and freedom.

 In our world today, acceptance is often not promoted.
-In fact, the idea that we must ‘fight’ for happiness is simply not accurate.
+The idea that we must ‘fight’ for happiness is simply not accurate.
 We must ‘fight’ for peace.
 There is no ‘internal fight’ that leads to happiness or peace.

 Please keep in mind: Acceptance modeled for our children does not make us a doormat to be trampled upon.
 It does make us move through life with ease, not battling or fighting every little moment.
 And we still MOVE TOWARD what we value, what we want and what we find important.
 So action still happens; it just happens without the turmoil and drama of incessant opinions that others are wrong, or stupid or bad.